Judge Rules Vanessa Bryant Crash Scene Photos Lawsuit Can Go to Trial

 In quotes taken from a court-ordered deposition, Sheriff Alex Villanueva said that taking and sharing such images was "wildly inappropriate" and "disgusting" and revealed efforts to "take away a trophy" from the scene of the deaths.

 In its dismissal motion, the county said it is "undisputed that the complained-of photos have never been in the media, on the internet, or otherwise publicly disseminated."
-Consequently, Bryant's claim of having to fear the photographs surfacing does not constitute grounds for the complaint, county attorneys alleged.
+Consequently, Bryant's claim of having to fear the surfacing of the photographs does not constitute grounds for the complaint, county attorneys alleged.

 A pretrial hearing is scheduled on Feb.
 4 in Los Angeles federal court, with trial set for Feb.
 22.